sh-csg/moodle-mod_progresspath/README.md

 Using the editor is very easy:

 1. Choose your background image - it will be immediately shown in the map editor
-2. Add places (double click on the map)
+2. Add items (double click on the map)
-3. Link places to activities (right click on the place)
+3. Link items to activities (right click on the place)
-4. Connect places by a (single) click on both places
+4. Connect items by a (single) click on both items
-5. Remove paths / places by double-clicking them
+5. Remove paths / items by double-clicking them

 If a place is not linked to an activity it is shown with reduced opacity.